This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Another visionary who pushed for the secession of Muslims from India was Allama Muhammad Iqbal.
 Iqbal made the suggestion in his presidential speech delivered on December 29, 1930, in Allahabad.
 The Allahabad Address is now a historical revolution.
 In 1933, a leaflet titled “Now Or Never” first mentioned the name “Pakistan.”

 The Indian Independence Act was introduced by the British parliament in July 1947.
 On July 20, separate interim governments were constituted for India and Pakistan.
 Finally, on August 14, 1947, the vast subcontinent of British India was divided into India and Pakistan.
-Later, Pakistan becomes the Islamic Republic of Pakistan after changing from a dominion to a republic.
+Later, Pakistan became the Islamic Republic of Pakistan after changing from a dominion to a republic.

 © Dunya News TV